symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 Mosaic Restriction
 ##################

-Mosaic restrictions allow :doc:`mosaic <mosaic>` creators to decide which accounts can transact - send or receive - with the asset.
+Mosaic restrictions allow :doc:`mosaic <mosaic>` creators to decide which accounts can transact—send or receive—with the asset.

 This feature has been specifically tailored for **Security Token Offerings (STO)**.
 In contrast to the unregulated tokens that were introduced through ICOs, security tokens are blockchain based representation of value that is subject to regulation under security laws, and thus need a way to bypass blockchain autonomy.